4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

 Inertial navigation primer
 --------------------------
-Measurement data from an inertial measurement unit (IMU) is the backbone of an inertial navigation system (INS).
-The measurements from this IMU sensor are integrated to estimate the position, velocity and attitude (PVA) of the moving object to which the IMU is attached.
+Measurement data from an inertial measurement unit (IMU) forms the backbone of an inertial navigation system (INS).
+These measurements are integrated to estimate the position, velocity, and attitude (PVA) of the moving object to which the IMU is attached.
+To mitigate integration drift, aided INS (AINS) systems incorporate additional long-term stable aiding sensors like a global navigation satellite system (GNSS) or a compass to provide absolute position, velocity, and attitude information.

-To avoid integration drift, these integrated IMU measurements must be aided by other sensors; typically, a GNSS is used to provide absolute position and/or velocity measurements, and a compass is used to provide absolute heading measurements.
-Otherwise, if such aiding sensors are not available, the INS must rely soley on the IMU's measurements to provide estimates of the body's motions.
-In such aiding denied scenarios, only the roll and pitch degrees of freedom are observable, and an assumtion of stationarity must be incorporated to ensure convergence of these states.
+In aiding-denied scenarios, where GNSS or compass aiding is not available, the INS must rely solely on the IMU's measurements to estimate the body's motion.
+In such scenarios, only the roll and pitch degrees of freedom are observable.
+To ensure convergence of these states, an assumption of stationarity must be incorporated.
+When the AINS is operated in this mode, we call it a Vertical Reference Unit (VRU).

 Measurement data
 ----------------